sampsyo/cs6120/content/blog/2019-11-13-strength-reduction-pass-in-llvm.md

 |wikisort|0.215|0.276| 0.779 |
 |Geomean|||1.211|

-Except for a few designs, the average speedup is 1.211x over the original baseline program.
-Unfortunately, our pass does not optimize all programs correctly: `nettle-aes`, `sglib-combined`, and `slre` does not produce correct results after our optimization, while `picojpeg` does not terminate after applying our pass.
+Except for a few programs, the average speedup is 1.211x over the original baseline program.
+Unfortunately, our pass does not optimize all programs correctly: `nettle-aes`, `sglib-combined`, and `slre` do not produce correct results after our optimization, while `picojpeg` does not terminate after applying our pass.
 We have not figured out the reason of these errors yet.
 Possible reasons are:
 - We failed to distinguish all the non-induction variables collected at the beginning of the pass in our analysis and optimization process, causing the program to behave incorrectly;
 - When inserting the update instructions, we probably inserted at incorrect positions or inserted multiple times.